-Change: Knowledge, Motivation, Implementation, Sustainability most of us, we are willing to do that for our planet and kids, but not for ourselves
+Change: Knowledge, Motivation, Implementation, Sustainability of some comfortable things.
+It means putting significant time, money, energy and thought into things that initially are very uncomfortable.
+For most of us, we are willing to do that for our planet and kids, but not for ourselves